Cloud Connections

 ## GCP authentication error

-Bluebricks connects to GCP using a service account.
-Authentication failures usually stem from misconfigured credentials or missing permissions.
+Bluebricks connects to GCP using service account impersonation via workload identity federation.
+Bluebricks creates a managed service account and impersonates it during deployments.
+Authentication failures usually stem from misconfigured federation or missing permissions.

 ### Common causes